-Ageism can have an impact on every facet of your life, including physical, mental, emotional, and financial
+- Ageism can have an impact on every facet of your life, including physically, mentally, emotionally, and financially

-In broad terms, ageism is prejudice towards a person because of their age.
-This could include stereotyping, discrimination and mistreatment.
+Ageism is prejudice towards a person because of their age, which can include stereotyping, discrimination and mistreatment.

 “It is a big problem because it impacts on our confidence, quality of life, job prospects, health, and control over life decisions.”

 Why is it important we recognise ageism?

 The Benevolent Society, an Australian charity, found that ageism can take three different forms – attitudes and beliefs, behavioural discrimination, and formalised policy and practices.

 Ageism can even lead to elder abuse, whether it’s financial, physical, psychological, emotional or sexual.

 Another big problem with ageism is that it can be done unconsciously.

 There are a lot of age stereotypes that float around that can have an impact on the older generation as a whole.